Lost Minds Festival 2026 (Newcastle Exhibition Park) – dance festival guide hero image

 Ticket decision helper:

-- General entry: Lost Minds is a single-day festival, so most people go standard and focus on planning the day properly.
+• General entry: most people go standard and spend energy on planning the day properly.

-- VIP / upgrades: VIP options exist — check the official ticket page for what’s included before you pay extra.
+• VIP / upgrades: options exist — check what’s actually included before you pay extra.

-- Payment plan: some official sellers offer a payment plan option — check the checkout details.
+• Payment plan: some official sellers offer it — check checkout details.

 Book in this order (simple):